 Ticking all the “good for you boxes”, Ruby Coleslaw is health food you’ll love to eat.
 Yes.
 Healthy food can be delicious food.
 I know you already knew that, right?

 This coleslaw is gluten-free, dairy-free, and refined sugar-free.
-The purple cabbage is loaded with fiber and antioxidants, plus Vitamins K and C. The beets add folate, manganese, iron, potassium and Vitamin C. Red onions add more antioxidants, manganese, as well as Vitamins B6 & C. Radishes and Bell peppers put this delicious salad over the top in vitamins, minerals and essential nutrients.
+The purple cabbage is loaded with fiber and antioxidants, plus Vitamins K and C. (Love cabbage recipes?
+Check out my Ground Beef and Cabbage, too.)
+The beets add folate, manganese, iron, potassium and Vitamin C. Red onions add more antioxidants, manganese, as well as Vitamins B6 & C. Radishes and Bell peppers put this delicious salad over the top in vitamins, minerals and essential nutrients.
 If being beautiful and delicious isn’t enough, you have to get excited that Ruby Coleslaw is a powerhouse of nutrition.

 Prepping the Vegetables

 5 common fresh vegetables is all you’ll need to toss this pretty salad together.
 Grab a medium head of purple cabbage, a red onion, a beet, radishes and a red bell pepper.

 Start by cutting the head of cabbage in half.
 You’ll only be using half in this recipe so you can wrap the rest and store it in the fridge to use later in the week.

 Just like green cabbage, the purple cabbage has a center core.
 It’s easy to see once you cut it in half.
 Cut around that core and remove it.